New Measures Combat Home Appraisal Discrimination

 Why do home appraisals matter?
 There are typically a few times during which someone might seek an appraisal:

-• Before selling a home.
-Homeowners sometimes have a pre-listing appraisal so they can price their home appropriately or find ways to add value.
+- Before selling a home.
+Homeowners sometimes have a pre-listing appraisal valuation to price their home appropriately or find ways to add value.
 A reasonable price listing is paramount for homeowners who want to sell quickly.
-But suppose the appraisal comes in low because it’s in a specific neighborhood.
+But suppose the appraisal is low because it’s in a specific neighborhood.
 In that case, the results can often be disappointing for homeowners.
 That’s especially true when they expected to have more money from the sale to go into their next home.

-• When refinancing a home.
-A home refinance can be critical to make living in a home affordable.
+- When refinancing a home.
 Because a refinance technically establishes a new mortgage loan, it often requires an appraisal of the home’s current value.
+A home refinance can be critical to make living in a home affordable by reducing monthly mortgage payments.

-• Taking out a HELOC or home equity line of credit.
+- Taking out a HELOC or home equity line of credit.
 Someone’s borrowing power in a HELOC will depend on several factors.
-But the home’s value sets the baseline for the HELOC’s borrowing power.
+The home’s value sets the baseline for the HELOC’s borrowing power.
 A low appraisal can then diminish the homeowner’s line of credit.

-• Applying for new loans.
+- Applying for new loans.
 New loans often create new opportunities.
-And to secure a loan, a homeowner may need to put a house up for collateral on the loan.
+To secure a loan, a homeowner may need to put a house up for collateral.
 This requires an appraisal.
-And if the appraisal comes in at less than its full value, it again impacts the borrowing power of the homeowner.
+If the appraisal comes in at less than its full value, it again impacts the homeowner’s borrowing power.

 With just one appraisal, a home’s value can swing tens of thousands of dollars in the wrong direction.
-Even a slight bias in how homes are appraised due to the demographics of a specific neighborhood or even a particular homeowner spells missed opportunities and disadvantages for that owner.
+Even slight disparities in how homes are appraised spells missed opportunities and disadvantages for that owner.

 Combating Home Appraisal Discrimination

 It’s easier said than done.
-For example, many financial institutions currently use appraisal algorithms to help produce their appraisals.
+For example, many financial institutions use algorithms based on factors like local housing prices to help produce their appraisals.
 These algorithms can be challenging to sift through.
 Ideally, an algorithm will be blind to the racial background of the homeowner.
-But studies have shown that AI can be subject to bias and produce discriminating results.
-If there are aspects of these algorithms that do lead to racial bias, that’s the kind of thing the Biden administration is looking to address.

 What Home Buyers Can Do

 Ideally, these proposed changes will lead to a more equitable system.
 But what if you feel you’ve received an unfair appraisal based on your appearance or background?
-What’s your current recourse?
+What are some consumer-facing actions?

-• Contact the Consumer Financial Protection Bureau, which can be an invaluable partner for finding information about your next steps.
-The Consumer Financial Protection Bureau can not only point you to the appropriate avenue to escalate the issue if need be but provide you with information that will help determine the nature of your complaint when you reach the proper authorities.
+- Contact the Consumer Financial Protection Bureau (CFPB), which can be an invaluable partner for finding information about your next steps.
+The Consumer Financial Protection Bureau can not only point you to the appropriate avenue to escalate the issue if need be but also provide you with information that will help determine the nature of your complaint when you reach the proper authorities.
 You can use the CFPB’s file a complaint link to ensure your voice is heard.

-• You can also go directly to the U.S. Department of Justice by dialing 1-833-591-0291, according to the CFPB.
-To reach the appropriate place, you can email [email protected] or even submit a report online.
+- According to the CFPB, you can also go directly to the U.S. Department of Justice by dialing 1-833-591-0291.
+To reach the appropriate place, you can email fairhousing@usdoj.gov or even submit a report online.
+These Federal Agencies are committed to ensuring all regulatory agencies maintain high professional standards.

 Home appraisals are nerve-racking for any homeowner.
-But they can be far worse when an individual suspects they may be a victim of biased or discriminatory appraisal practices.
-Go into the process knowing your rights, avenues of recourse, and what to expect if you believe you have not received a fair appraisal.
+However, they can be far worse when an individual suspects they may be a victim of biased or discriminatory appraisal practices.
+Go into the process knowing your rights and avenues of recourse.
+Fair housing laws state every homeowner has a right to a fair and equitable appraisal process.

 Start Your Home Search